 “All right,” said Deep Thought.
 “The Answer to the Great Question…”

 “Of Life, the Universe and Everything…” said Deep Thought.

 “Forty-two,” said Deep Thought, with infinite majesty and calm.

 Hope you liked the quotes.
 I had a really tough time narrowing down to 42.
 Marvin’s dialogues are not included here because that would require some explanation about his (its?) personality.
-If you’ve read the books, listened to the radio/audiobooks or watched the movie, what are your favourite quotes?
+Have you read the books, listened to the radio/audiobooks or watched the movie?
+What are your favourite quotes?
 Comment below!